jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/distributed_cloud/index.rst

   The subclouds are StarlingX Kubernetes edge systems/clusters used to host containerized applications.
 Any type of StarlingX Kubernetes configuration, (including simplex, duplex, or standard with or without storage nodes), can be used for a subcloud.
+Up to 500 |AIO-SX| subclouds can currently be supported.

   The two edge clouds shown in Figure 1 are subclouds.

   Alarms raised at the subclouds are sent to the System Controller for central reporting.